TUTTO'S SUSTAINABILITY CONCEPT

 Circular economy and circular design

 tutto aims to keep materials in the recycling loop for as long as possible.
 The sustainability concept is based on the R-strategies of the circular economy, which aim to use resources efficiently and minimise waste.
-These strategies are a hierarchical model for conserving resources, ranging from the highest priority - avoidance (Refuse, Rethink, Reduce) - to reuse and remanufacture (Reuse, Repair, Refurbish, Remanufacture, Repurpose) and the final step, recycling (Potting et al., 2017, Circular Economy: Measuring innovation in the product chain).
-The aim is to close material cycles and drastically reduce primary resource consumption and waste.
+These strategies form a hierarchical model for resource conservation, ranging from the highest priority – avoidance (Refuse, Rethink, Reduce) – to reuse and remanufacture (Reuse, Repair, Refurbish, Remanufacture, Repurpose) and the final step, recycling (Potting et al., 2017, Circular Economy: Measuring innovation in the product chain).
+The goal is to close material cycles and dramatically cut the consumption of primary resources and waste.

 - Remanufacturing:

-We use disposable pallet wood that would otherwise be disposed of.
+We use disposable pallet wood that would otherwise be discarded.

 - Reuse & Refurbish: